garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

    ![](media/garagehive-creating-a-purchase-order2.gif)

-8. Select **Parts** from the actions bar, then **Create Purchase Order(s)**.
+8. Select **Parts** from the menu bar, then **Create Purchase Order(s)**.
 The purchase order will be created and its number will be indicated on the alert.
 If several suppliers are selected, an alert will be shown for each supplier.

    ![](media/garagehive-creating-a-purchase-order3.gif)